September 15, 2022

-In spite of the regular belief, it is possible to trek to Everest base camp without a guide.
-Here is a quick guide to cover everything that a guide does for you from buying gears to lodging there.
-Find all the answers to when, how and why.
+Contrary to popular belief, an Everest base camp trek without a guide is possible.
+Here is a quick guide to cover everything that a guide does for you from buying gear to lodging there.
+Find all the answers to when, how, and why.

-Everest Base Camp trek is one of the classic treks that you can do it Nepal.
-This trekking trail takes you to a majestic place surrounded by nature’s work is one of the most visited regions in the Himalaya.
+Everest Base Camp trek is one of the classic and famous treks that you can do in Nepal.
+This trekking trail takes you to a majestic place surrounded by nature’s work one of the most visited regions in the Himalayas.
 There are various treks that you can do in this region and customize according to yourself.
-Everest Base Camp trek with or without a guide usually takes about 2 weeks to reach the basecamp and return.
+Everest Base Camp trek without a guide usually takes about 2 weeks to reach the base camp and return.
 This trek can be increased or decreased by modifying the trek to some other place in the base camp region.
 Most of the trekkers take the trek to reach the base camp of the highest peak in the world.

-Reaching this high altitude secluded area is not an easy task to do but it is an incredible experience.
-Usually done in groups, this base camp trek can be done solo or without local agencies.
-This kind of a hike to the base camp will be a different experience with a lot of things you will learn.
+Reaching this high-altitude secluded area is not an easy task to do, but it is an incredible experience.
+It is usually done in groups but can be done without a guide as well.
+The Everest base camp trek without a guide will be a different experience with a lot of things you will learn.
 The iconic Everest base camp trek is long and difficult but can be done by anybody in good health.
-This Everest base camp trek, although usually done with a guide, can be done without one.
-This article gives you a complete guide from the beginning to the end of your journey on how to complete your trek without a guide.
+This trek, although usually done with a guide, can be done without one.
+This article gives you a complete guide from the beginning to the end of your journey on how to complete Everest base camp trek without a guide.

 Contact us for detailed information about the packages.

-Everest base camp trek with or without guide requires you to reach Namche Bazzar first.
+Everest base camp trek without a guide requires you to reach Namche Bazzar first.
 There are three ways to reach here.

-The above listed time is favorable if you want to experience a relatively easier hike in the Khumbu region as it is the easiest time to trek.
+The above-listed time is favorable if you want to experience a relatively easier hike in the Khumbu region as it is the easiest time to trek.
 There will be a lot of tourists on every trekking trail which will minimize the risks of you being lost.
-The services will also be in the best quality to accommodate incoming tourists.
+The services will also be of the best quality to accommodate incoming tourists.
 The weather will not be as cold as any other time of the year, which makes the trek easier than other times.

-Among the two mentioned time, pre-monsoon is better suited for people who aim to go higher than the base camp and the post-monsoon time is better suited for people who want to enjoy nature’s beauty, clearer skies, and better mountain view.
+Among the two mentioned times, pre-monsoon is better suited for people who aim to go higher than the base camp and post-monsoon time is better suited for people who want to enjoy nature’s beauty, clearer skies, and better mountain view.

-Trek to Everest base camp without a guide needs you to be ready with all the types of equipment and gears.
+Everest base camp trek without a guide needs you to be ready with all the types of equipment and gear.
 As one reaches higher sections of the region, the weather conditions are quite adverse.
 Packing is one of the most daunting things as you have to keep the weight to a minimum as well as be prepared for anything.
 Even with guides, you never get the perfect instructions as to how to pack and if the guide is definitive, you always have to alter it according to your needs.
-Below listed are the must-haves for your trek without a guide in this region.
+Below are the must-haves for your Everest base camp trek without a guide.

 It is recommended to carry the products which you have used.
-All of the products are available in Kathmandu or Namche bazar to rent or to buy and make sure you have used it once in Kathmandu before you proceed to the trek.
+All of the products are available in Kathmandu or Namche bazaar to rent or to buy and make sure you have used them once in Kathmandu before you proceed to the trek.

 The trek in the Everest region requires you to get two permits beforehand.
 The first permit you need is a local permit (Khumbu Pasang Lhamu Rural Municipality Permit) which costs about 20 USD and the other permit is Sagarmatha National Park Permit which costs about 30 USD.

-If you start your trek from Jiri, you need to obtain Gaurishankar Conservation Area permit which cost you about 30 USD.
+If you start your trek from Jiri, you need to obtain a Gaurishankar Conservation Area permit which costs you about 30 USD.

 Day 1 – Flight to Lukla from Kathmandu and trek for about four hours to Monjo